bmbove/flask-static-homepage/content/posts/2017/05-29-building-a-gameboy-clone-from-scratch-part-1-emulation/building-a-gameboy-clone-from-scratch-part-1-emulation.md

 need to be allowed to do it at some point if it's ever going to load a program.

 The getters are straight-forward- find the array that holds the requested address and return the data there.
-Later, there will have a whole mess of modifications for the hardware I/O map.
+Later, there will need to be a whole mess of modifications for the hardware I/O map.

 ```c